 THE ENONKISHU CONSERVANCY

 Our Wild style uses locally source or hand made items.
-Rustic - chic is our theme and you will find hand crafted furniture, cosy sitting areas, naturally lit bathrooms with showers and massive bath tubs, huge comfy beds, with fluffy pillows and duvets, draped with mosquito nets, verandahs and views over the gardens or the Mara River.
+Rustic - chic is our theme and you will find hand crafted furniture, cosy sitting areas, naturally lit bathrooms with outside showers and massive bath tubs, huge comfy beds, with fluffy pillows and duvets, large verandahs and views over the gardens or the Mara River.
 Everything has been sourced locally in Kenya or made by one of our talented fundis (craftsmen) based on Naretoi.

 We are very proud of the fact that most of the fresh veggies, eggs, milk, cream and baked goods on each of the properties are produced by the farm or the family.
 We have, fresh, healthy and delicious ingredients delivered to our kitchens daily, to create fresh and delicious meals.
 The food is prepared with love and great care is taken to ensure meals are healthy and wholesome as well as delicious and beautifully presented.
 Our chefs can work on any dietary requirements and all meals are created with care using responsibly sourced ingredients.
 Dining is either under the stars on a table by the campfire or in the dining area by the fire...

 The award winning Enonkishu Conservancy has a large density and variety of game within it, and has become a world class conservation area, where animals migrate freely in between the neighbouring conservancies.
 There is a resident pride of lion, plenty of leopard and in the dry season elephants take refuge in the shade of the forests and browse on the branches of the trees on the Kileleoni Hill.
 Night drives are offered and honey badgers, porcupines and ant bears can often be seen.